Maize-meal porridge

 Enjoy

-Maize-meal porridge is traditionally enjoyed with a lump of butter, milk or cream and maas; a thick, fermented yoghurt made by the Zulu people.
-They are often lactose intolerant so all dairy products must first be soured before eating.
+Maize-meal porridge is traditionally enjoyed with a lump of butter and milk or maas; a thick, fermented yoghurt made by the Zulu people.
+They are often lactose intolerant so dairy products must first be soured before eating.
 Alternatively today we recommend using kefir, a probiotic that has a much wider range of friendly bacteria, viruses and yeasts.

 How to make kefir is very simple; it takes only five minutes.

 There is no need for sweetening but one could add a teaspoon of natural-honey.
-Certainly do not use sugar.
+Certainly do not use sugar; too much carb.

 Retrogradation